 The term ādidaivika denotes the demigods or the presiding deities.
 As we have discussed earlier, presiding deities represent the ideal or the perfect example of some type of entity.
 In this case, the demigods are the presiding deities over the senses, which means that these demigods represent the ideal behavior of each of the senses.
 We have seen earlier how Vasudeva, Saṅkarṣaṇa, Pradyumna, and Aniruddha are the ideal mahattattva (morality), the ideal ego (intentions), the ideal intellect (beliefs), and the ideal mind (idea).
 The demigods similarly are the presiding entities over sensation (rather than the subtle body); they represent the ideal hearing, touching, seeing, tasting, and smelling.

 Thus, once we describe the perfect sense called ādidaivika, then we can describe the imperfect senses of other living entities (including ourselves), which are called ādiatmika, in relation to the perfect sense.
 What we call our “sense” is not a universal entity because each body has different kinds of senses.
 The meaning of ādiatmika sense is a particular type of process or mechanism used to perceive.
 The result of this process is the “sensation” called the ādibhautika (also called the tanmātra).
 So the “sense” is the recipe or the process employed to create a product called “sensation”.
 Each type of living entity employs a different process of sensation due to which they can perceive a limited set of things only.
-Therefore, if we have to explain how the senses in an animal are different from those in the human, we need a criteria to distinguish them.
-That criteria is the process or method employed to perceive.
+Therefore, if we have to explain how the senses in an animal are different from those in the human, we need a criterion to distinguish them.
+Those criteria are the processes or methods employed to perceive.

 Egoism in the mode of passion produces two kinds of senses: the senses for acquiring knowledge and the senses of action.
 The senses of action depend on the vital energy, and the senses for acquiring knowledge depend on intelligence.
 [SB 3.26.31]